Sugar Glider vs Stick Insect (Walking Stick): Complete Comparison (2026)

 Health and Lifespan Comparison

 Sugar Glider has a typical lifespan of 12-15 years in captivity, while Stick Insect (Walking Stick) lives approximately 1-3 years.
 Health profiles differ significantly between these small animals.
 Sugar Glider is predisposed to Metabolic Bone Disease, Self-Mutilation, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Stick Insect (Walking Stick) faces its own health challenges including breed-specific conditions.
 Sugar Glider has 3 documented predispositions compared to 1 for Stick Insect (Walking Stick), though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two small animals based on these risk profiles.
-Prospective owners should discuss breed-specific health screening with a exotic veterinarian before making their decision.
+Prospective owners should discuss breed-specific health screening with an exotic veterinarian before making their decision.

 Best for Low-Maintenance Health